AdobeDocs/stock-api-docs/src/pages/api/11-search-reference.md

             Call repeatedly with different [offset] values to page through the found assets. <strong>Tip:</strong>
             The
             number of images returned in each call can vary, but never exceeds 64 entries.
-            See the note below for <inlineCode class="spectrum-Body--sizeS">search_parameters[filters][premium]</inlineCode> and refer to the FAQ question, <a href="/faq/?#why-are-there-more-search-results-returned-than-the-limit-value">Why are there more search results returned than the 'limit' value?</a>
+            See the note below for <inlineCode>search_parameters[filters][premium]</inlineCode> and refer to the FAQ question, <a href="/faq/?#why-are-there-more-search-results-returned-than-the-limit-value">Why are there more search results returned than the 'limit' value?</a>
         </td>
     </tr>
     <tr>